Egypt is home to a variety of interesting and unique snakes.

 If you come across a Moila Snake in the wild, do not approach it.
 Instead, try to maintain a safe distance and seek immediate medical attention if you are bitten.

-The Moila Snake’s venom can be lethal and should not be taken lightly.
-The Moila Snake is a fascinating yet dangerous species that should be respected and avoided at all costs.
+The Moila Snake’s venom can be lethal, so it should not be taken lightly.
+This fascinating yet dangerous species should be respected and avoided at all costs.

 5. The African Egg-Eating Snake